Join the RHS today and support our charitable work

 Reduced prices on RHS Garden courses and workshops

 Help us achieve our goals

 Join the RHS today and support our charity

 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

 See what events are on near you and browse your bookmarked pages.

-Leatherjackets can be damaging lawn pests and sometimes kill small plants in flower beds and vegetable plots by eating the roots and stem bases.
-They are often more numerous after a wet autumn, as damp conditions favour survival of eggs and young larvae.
+Leatherjackets can be damaging in lawns and sometimes kill small plants in flower beds and vegetable plots by eating roots and stem bases.
+They are often more numerous after a wet autumn, as damp conditions favour survival of eggs and larvae.